You were born to dance

 The Dance Program is part of the Glenn Korff School of Music in the Hixson-Lied College of Fine and Performing Arts.
 The Dance Studio and dance faculty offices are located in Mabel Lee Hall.
 Dance classes are also held in the Johnny Carson Theatre at the Lied Center for Performing Arts.

 Dance classes are open to all UNL students according to the prerequites listed in UNL Bulletin.
-Ballet and modern dance classes are the primary techniques offered with elective classes in other areas including:
+Ballet and modern dance classes are the primary techniques offered with elective classes in other areas.

 Program of Study

 The program of study in dance offers a progression of classes, enabling you to take beginning, intermediate and advanced technique classes in a designated order.
-This has made for more skilled dancers who are able to participate in dance program concerts and department productions as well as community projects.
+This graduated sequence produces skilled dancers who are able to participate in dance program concerts and department productions as well as community projects.

 Other courses for you as a dance major include: